cp3-llbb/WWGGSnowMassAnalysis/README.md

 `bambooRun --distributed=finalize -m CleanMerged.py:SnowmassExample YML/tautauGG_for_latex_table.yml -o OUTPUT_NAME `

-A tiny problem that we experienced is that when you want to read files from eos spaces or some other storage, there was a problem with the proxy transfer.
+A tiny problem that we experienced is that when you want to read files from eos spaces or some other storage, proxy transfer was not happening properly.
 To avoid the `Could not open file` error, do:

 ```
 cp $X509_USER_PROXY ~/.x509_proxy